saby/TypeScript/README.md

-# The environment for TypeScript of the Saby
+# Saby's environment for TypeScript

 It contains setups and patterns to use with TypeScript in Saby such as recommended version, configuartion files (tsconfig.json and tslib.js) and instructions.